On the residual and profinite closures of commensurated subgroups: The Main Theorem.

+This very simple general observation is not difficult to prove.
+Our original proofs used moderately sophisticated tools from the theory of totally disconnected locally compact groups, but here we present a proof that could be delivered in any beginning graduate course in abstract group theory.
+Startlingly this leads to simplifications and streamlinings of many results scattered through the literature, as we shall show.

+We say that a subgroup $H$ of a group $G$ is commensurated when it is commensurate with all its conjugates.
+The commensurator of $H$ is the unique largest subgroup of $G$ in which $H$ is a commensurated subgroup.

+For a first example of an application, if $G$ is a polycyclic group then all its subgroups satisfy $\mathbf{A.}$ So any one that satisfies $\mathbf {B}$ is commensurate to a normal subgroup.
+More generally, our main theorem shows that every subgroup of a polycyclic group is commensurate with a subgroup that is normal in its commensurator, see the implication Theorem 10 (i)$\implies$(iv) below: a significant streamlining of a fundamental lemma of Kropholler \cite{Kropholler}.
+But the larger picture which involves a theorem of Jeanes and Wilson can also be given a smooth treatment using our Main Theorem.

+Further applications can be made to group actions on graphs, metric spaces, and trees, to Baumslag--Solitar groups, the Grigorchuk group and at least one member of the family of Gupta--Sidki groups and more.

+Moreover it is rather quickly clear that generalizations are possible: for example if condition $\mathbf{A}$ is not satisfied then one can still apply the result to the profinite closure of the subgroup.
+Upon arriving at preliminary forms our Main Theorem it became apparent that profinite closure and separability, while very familar concepts, should be treated alongside the slightly more subtle and less well known concepts of \emph{residual closure} and \emph{weak separability}.
+This generality created no additional mathematical difficulty.
+So without further ado, let us proceed to the general form of

-\section{The main theorem}
+\section{The Main Theorem.}

 Let $G$ be a group.
-A subgroup is called \textbf{virtually normal} if it has a finite index subgroup which is normal in $G$.
+A subgroup $H$ is called \textbf{virtually normal} if there is a subgroup $K\le H$ that is normal in $G$ and of finite index in $H$.
 A subgroup is called \textbf{weakly separable} if it is an intersection of virtually normal subgroups.
 Any intersection of weakly separable subgroups is weakly separable.
-Any subgroup $H \leq G$ is thus contained in a smallest weakly separable subgroup, denoted by $\widetilde H$ and called the \textbf{residual closure} of $H$ in $G$.
+Any subgroup $H \leq G$ is thus contained in a unique smallest weakly separable subgroup, denoted by $\widetilde H$ and called the \textbf{residual closure} of $H$ in $G$.

 Weakly separable subgroups are a generalization of separable subgroups.
-A \textbf{separable subgroup} of $G$ is an intersection of finite index subgroups.
-The \textbf{profinite closure} of a subgroup $H$ in $G$, denoted by $\overline{H}$, is the smallest \textit{separable} subgroup containing $H$.
+A \textbf{separable subgroup} of $G$ is an intersection of subgroups that have finite index in $G$.
+The \textbf{profinite closure} of a subgroup $H$ in $G$, denoted by $\overline{H}$, is the unique smallest \textit{separable} subgroup containing $H$.
 The inclusion $\wt{H} \le \overline{H}$ holds in general, but it can be strict.
 For instance, if $G$ is infinite and simple and $H$ is any finite subgroup, then $\wt{H} = H$, but $\overline{H} = G$.